After a surgical procedure

 Pain

 After a tooth extraction or other surgical procedure, the area of the wound may be tender or painful as the anaesthesia wears off.
 Over-the-counter pain killers or pain killers prescribed by a doctor can be used to alleviate pain.
-Aspirin should be avoided on the first day, as it may cause the wound to bleed excessively.
+On the first day, you should avoid taking aspirin as it may cause the wound to bleed excessively.

 Bleeding